 Highlights:

-Pro Tip: Wear sturdy shoes, as some parts of the trail can be uneven and rocky.
+Pro Tip: Wear sturdy shoes, as some parts of the trail can be rocky and uneven.

 Highlights: